 So, you’re probably hearing the terms “AAA game” and “AAA developer” thrown around a lot, but what does this actually mean in the video game world?

-In today’s day and age, games are often divided into AAA and indie (short for “independent”) titles, the latter being the games which are defined by not being backed by any major publisher.
-On top of that, they usually do not have massive budgets and are developed by small teams, though that isn’t always the case.
+In today’s day and age, games are often divided into AAA and indie (short for “independent”) titles, the latter being the games that are published by the developers independent of any major publisher, hence the name.
+On top of that, they usually do not have large budgets and are developed by relatively small teams, although sometimes that isn’t always the case.

-There are actually many titles which one might think of as “indie” at first glance, be it due to the size of the team, a seemingly small budget, the genre of the game, or just a lack of aggressive marketing.
-However, if a developer is being backed by any major publisher, then they are not independent and the game is not an indie game.
-Just the same, there are independent developers out there who create high-budget indie games (“Triple-I” games) without being bound to the rules of any corporate giant.
+There are actually many titles which one might think of as “indie” at first glance, be it due to the size of the team, a seemingly small budget, the genre of the game, or just due to the lack of an aggressive marketing campaign.
+However, if a developer is backed and funded by a major publisher, then they are not independent, and the game is not an indie game.
+Just the same, there are independent developers out there who create high-budget indie games ( sometimes referred to as “Triple-I” games) without being bound to the rules of any corporate giant.

-Now, don’t think for a moment that a AAA game is necessarily a good game – the label is not in any way indicative of quality.
+Now, in this day and age, there’s hardly any need to point out that an AAA game is not necessarily a good game – the label is not in any way indicative of quality.
 As a matter of fact, many gamers feel that modern AAA games are some of the worst ones out there.

 And why is that?

-- Big budgets require big profit.
-Obviously, companies aren’t going to invest a lot of money in a product that is unlikely to make a significant profit, so many AAA games are streamlined for accessibility, marketed to the widest possible audience, and they often include various monetization schemes such as “pay-to-win” microtransactions or lootboxes, which have become quite controversial as of late.
+- Big budgets require big profits.
+Obviously, companies aren’t going to invest a lot of money in a product that is unlikely to make a significant profit, so many AAA games are streamlined for accessibility, marketed to the widest possible audience, and they often include various monetization schemes such as “pay-to-win” microtransactions or lootboxes, which have become quite a major talking point as of late.